What You Need to Know to Get Your Product Recovery Project Underway

 Given that there are a broad variety of applications, aims and objectives, there is similarly a broad variety of pigging system designs and specifications.
 As such, there is no such thing as an ‘off the shelf’ product recovery or pigging system.

-HPS designs each of its systems around the precise requirements, needs and infrastructure of each customer.
-HPS experts will help you choose the most suitable system for you.
-However, a little background research can help so you know the basics of the single pig, double pig and tank drop off: here are some pigging system demo videos showing how these different systems operate.
+At HPS, we custom-design each system to align precisely with the unique requirements, needs, and infrastructure of every customer.
+Our team of experts is dedicated to helping you select the most suitable system for your operation.
+However, conducting a bit of background research can provide valuable insights, ensuring you’re familiar with the basics of single pig, double pig, and tank drop-off systems.
+Here are some pigging system demo videos illustrating how these different systems operate.

 Different products have different requirements.
 For example, a single-pig system will suit many applications, but if your products has a tendency to foam, or must not come in to contact with air, we would probably recommend a double pig system.
-The type of product will also affect the type of pig we recommend.
-For example, whether your product is a foodstuff, contains traces of silicon, or is solvent based will influence the type of pig required.
+Moreover, the type product will also affect the type of pig we recommend.
+Whether your product is foodstuff, contains traces of silicone, or is solvent-based, will dictate the optimal pig type for your operation.

 Basic Information